gsspro11/entra-id-authentication/README.md

-# Shared Post Office — Authentication (Angular)
+# Shared Entra Id — Authentication (Angular)

-Shared-PostOffice-Auth is an Angular 17 application that provides authentication UI and SSR support for the Post Office authentication flows.
+Shared-EntraId-Auth is an Angular 17 application that provides authentication UI and SSR support for the Entra Id authentication flows.

 ## Prerequisites